 After our runs, we go for food and socialising.
 This isn’t compulsory but we do highly encourage it, so don’t rush off if you don’t have to!

 We mostly run on roads but we do like to spice things up with a bit of country side running.
 Not to be confused with the mud fest that is cross country, trails are much more civilised.

 The trail runs are held monthly throughout the year at the weekend and visit the beautiful countryside surrounding London.
 After the run, participants usually go for a well deserved pub lunch!

 Although we are the London Frontrunners, we’re not confined to just running in London.

+The club has friends all over the UK and everyone has their favourite part of the country they like to run in.
 These trips are usually for the weekend and they’re a great way of both getting out of London and also getting to know your fellow Frontrunners better.